Updated: Jul 20

 This is the second post in our Threat Modeling series.
 We recommend reading the "starting out" post first to get a baseline and overview on this practice.
 In that initial post, we pointed out that Threat Modeling should be inclusive of disciplines and can be done any phase of the SDLC.
 This practice helps surface gaps and issues earlier in any project (see our post on Left-Shifting), but has side benefits in building a cohesive team.
 In this post, we'll further explore team and culture benefits.

 No matter when or how you do it, Threat Modeling offers benefits in aligning the various project disciplines and stakeholders.
-Too often development teams (Dev) create solutions that are difficult to deploy and scale because of too much focus on keeping the design intact, maintaining performance, providing for visibility and monitoring, and controlling costs.
-As a result, Dev can't reproduce or do effective debugging of staging or production issues — there are too many differences between what they developed and tested and what operational and hosting teams (Ops) actually deployed and configured.
+Too often development teams (Dev) create solutions that are difficult to deploy and scale because they are focused on the requirements and capabilities versus the final deployment and operations.
+As a result, Dev can't reproduce or do effective debugging of production issues because there are too many differences between what they developed and tested, and what operational and hosting teams (Ops) actually deployed and configured.
 Or worse, the architecture and design gets materially changed in deployment and scaling such as attempting add multi-tenancy onto a design intended to scale by adding tenant instances of databases or services.
 It is never Dev's intention create a solution that is difficult to scale and operate, rather it's a byproduct of how they are focused by the requirements and goals they are given.

 Years ago, it was quality assurance teams (QA) that would have a solution tossed over the proverbial wall to be tested.
 This led to contention between the Dev and QA teams and unhappiness in leadership when there were late-stage schedule slips or buggy code releases.
 This situation has been improved via Agile practices and getting QA included either from the project start or simply blended with Dev (e.g., Microsoft's test practices).
 Many Ops teams are in the same situation now.
 It can makes sense to blend Dev and Ops teams (see our post on Ops Venn), but at the least the team should have aligned leadership and goals (e.g., Ops as a cost center versus profit center).
 To that end, Ops should be included early and get multi-discipline commitments for the project.
 At Cylidify, we cannot emphasize enough our belief that earlier is always better (including with Threat Modeling) and a business should not commit to building anything without commitments to quality and cost-effective scaling and operations.